 “His dedication to ensuring the best care for our communities set the standard we should all aspire to achieve,” Moreland said.
 “His legacy is one of mentorship, leadership, commitment and friendship.”

-Gualtieri earned his medical degree from the University of New England College of Osteopathic Medicine, completed his internship at Maimonides Medical Center, and finished his emergency medicine residency at St. Luke’s University Hospital.
+Gualtieri earned his medical degree from the University of New England College of Osteopathic Medicine, completed his internship at Maimonides Medical Center, and finished his emergency medicine residency at St. Luke’s University Hospital in Fountain Hill.
 He was also known professionally as an expert in hyperthermia, dehydration, and heat-related emergencies.